mlcommons/ck/README.md

 Collective Knowledge is our "swiss knife" for open, collaborative and reproducible experimentation.
 CK is a small, portable and customizable research platform to
 * share artifacts as reusable and indexable Python components with unified JSON API and meta information (programs, benchmarks, data sets, tools, predictive models, etc);
-* quickly prototype experimental workflows from shared components (such as customizable and multi-objective autotuning for DSL, OpenCL, CUDA, MPI, OpenMP and compiler flags);
+* quickly prototype experimental workflows from shared components (such as customizable and multi-objective autotuning for DSL, OpenCL, CUDA, MPI, OpenMP and compiler flags) across diverse hardware and software;
 * crowdsource experiments across diverse hardware and workloads provided by volunteers, and report "interesting" or unexpected behavior;
 * unify and abstract access to continuously evolving software across Windows, Linux and Android (tools, programs, libraries);
+* protect experimental setups from continuous software and hardware changes;
-* use the latest environment for experiments (rather than using quickly outdated virtual images);
+* use the latest environment for experimental workflows (when Docker or VirtualBox are not suitable);
 * automate, reproduce and crowdsource empirical experiments (using CK JSON-based web services);
 * unify access to predictive analytics via unified JSON API and CK web services (scikit-learn, R, DNN, etc);
 * enable reproducible and interactive articles.